LuisGilGB/book-rust-web-development/ch_04/notes.md

 }
 ```

-Similar can be done for `PUT` and `PATCH` requests.
-Following REST good practices, these methods require a parameter in
+Similar can be done for `PUT`, `PATCH` and `DELETE` requests.
+Following REST good practices, these methods require a
+parameter in
 the path to identify the resource that is being updated.
 We can use the `warp::path::param` method to extract this
 parameter from the path.